whistlegraph/2022.aesthetic.computer/README.txt

  After a recording is made...

+ Show the video in a div overlay with a "Retry" or "Done" button.

  - Inside of TikTok
+   - Tell the user their video is ready and they can visit aesthetic.computer/CODE in a browser to download their video, which expires after 5 minutes.

+     aesthetic.computer/microphone -> aesthetic.computer/dl.bn67gff5
+     aesthetic.computer/get.dfcx4

+     After recording in the microphone, you get this...

+     aesthetic.computer/mic -> aesthetic.codes/bn67gff5
+     ... or
+     aesthetic.computer/mic -> codes.ac/bn67gff5
+       (where codes.ac/bn67gff5 -> aesthetic.computer/codes.bn67gff5)

+     A pop-up that shows a QR code / a code to enter into aesthetic.codes.

+     Upon visiting aesthetic.codes...

+ - iOS or Android Mobile Browser or Desktop Browser
    - 1. Show a download button
-   - tell the user their video is ready and they can visit aesthetic.computer/CODE in a browser to download their video, which expires after 5 minutes.

- - Mobile Browser
- - Show a download button.

- - In the iOS app
+ - in a native iOS app
    - let the user download the video immediately to their camera roll

  - Where do recordings / files get stored?
 What is the userflow...